 - Maternity leave can start on any day. - The earliest date is 11 weeks (at 29 weeks pregnant) prior to the expected week of childbirth (EWC).
-The 'expected week of childbirth' (EWC) means the week starting on a Sunday during which you are expected to give birth. - The latest date maternity leave commences is the day after the birth, if the baby is born earlier than expected. - If the employee is sick and absent from work with a pregnancy related illness within 4 weeks before the baby is due, maternity leave will commence automatically on the day after the first day of absence. - There is 2 weeks' compulsory maternity leave for all employees immediately following the birth. - In the unfortunate event of a stillbirth, the employee is entitled to the full provisions of the maternity leave scheme, if this has occurred after 24 weeks of pregnancy.
+The 'expected week of childbirth' (EWC) means the week starting on a Sunday during which you are expected to give birth. - The latest date maternity leave commences is the day after the birth if the baby is born earlier than expected. - If the employee is sick and absent from work with a pregnancy related illness within 4 weeks before the baby is due, maternity leave will commence automatically on the day after the first day of absence. - There is 2 weeks' compulsory maternity leave for all employees immediately following the birth. - In the unfortunate event of a stillbirth, the employee is entitled to the full provisions of the maternity leave scheme, if this has occurred after 24 weeks of pregnancy.
 If earlier, then the Governors may grant time off under the provision of the Special Leave Scheme.
 Support may be provided through the Employee Counselling Service.
-Purchase of the Local Authority's HR Advice and Guidance Service automatically entitles schools to access this.
-Other schools may purchase the Welfare service separately.
+Schools may purchase this service separately.